 This topic describes how to set up Harness to connect to your artifact repository and to the target AWS ECS cluster.

 - Artifact Repository - To connect Harness to your artifact repository, you set up an Artifact Server in Harness.

 - AWS ECS Cluster - To connect Harness to your ECS environment, you need to set up an AWS Cloud Provider in Harness.
-The AWS Cloud Provider you set up below uses Delegate Tags as described in Harness ECS Delegate.
+The AWS Cloud Provider you set up below uses Delegate Selectors as described in Harness ECS Delegate.

 Add an Artifact Server

 Harness integrates with many different types of repositories and artifact providers.
 We call these Artifact Servers, and they help you pull your artifacts into your Harness Applications.

 Add an Artifact Server for your artifact repository to your Harness account as described in Add Artifact Servers.